imamkhaira/rtsp-to-hls/README.md

 Note:

--   the transcoder is listening on port 80 in the container.
+-   The transcoder is listening on port 80 in the container.
--   if your server have enough memory, you can improve performance by mounting the host' ramdisk (in ubuntu, it is `/dev/shm`) into the container's `/tmp`. by doing this, the container's temporary files will be put in RAM instead of making large writes in the disk. thus, this will greatly reduce disk I/O and improves overall performance.
+-   If your server have enough memory, you can improve performance by mounting the host' ramdisk (in ubuntu, it is `/dev/shm`) into the container's `/tmp`. by doing this, the container's temporary files will be put in RAM instead of making large writes in the disk. thus, this will greatly reduce disk I/O and improves overall performance.
 -   please read your operating system's documentation regarding the location of ramdisk or how to make one.

 ### A.2.
 Using the transcoder